Dolbaeb777K/dotfiles-DarkHyprland/README.md

 Wallpapers - https://github.com/JaKooLit/Wallpaper-Bank

 ## About
-Many more shaders, blur ...
+Many more shadows, blur, small launch a float kitty-terminal.
+No rounded.
+Smoothing is made only by shadows.
 ## Dependencies:
 Main:  `hyprland xdg-desktop-portal-hyprland waybar rofi-wayland hyprshot waypaper pavucontrol neovim`